-Other books by this author include Dead Iron, Tin Swift, Hell Bent, Magic to the Bone, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell
+Other books by this author which I have reviewed include Dead Iron, Tin Swift, Hell Bent, Magic to the Bone, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell

 Seventh in the Allie Beckstrom urban fantasy series set in Portland and revolving around Allie, a Hound who can handle all magics.

 And Allie starts up as she intends to go on: cocky and confident that she can handle anything, even if she doesn’t know much of anything.
 I do hate her, so keep in mind that this is coloring my perceptions of her.

 Oh, yeah, I’m with Allie on this one, and I love that she’s called Wray on his officiousness.
 He’s supposed to be supervising the Northwest region, and it may be a large geographic area, but it’s not so big that the guy can’t pop in to see how things are going more than once every five years.
 I mean, hullo?
 Pop into an area for two or three days, maybe even a whole week??
 With, say eleven to twelve major cities in the area, he could cover this in three months.